cdapio/cdap/cdap-docs/developer-guide/source/arch.rst

 collection, and configuration.
 The environment-specific implementations of these services are injected by CDAP into the program containers in which the application is run—the application itself does not need to change based on the environment.
-This allows you to develop applications in one environment—on your laptop using a stand-alone CDAP for testing—and then seamlessly deploy them in the different environment of a distributed staging cluster.
+This allows you to develop applications in one environment—on your laptop using a Standalone CDAP for testing—and then seamlessly deploy them in the different environment of a distributed staging cluster.

 Deployment of an application as well as its lifecycle management, monitoring and scaling are done